Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Introduction

 The stability and regularity estimates for the operator are either weighted estimates or corollaries of weighted estimates.
 The weight is always the distance to the spatial boundary of the domain with some power.
 Such dependencies are natural in two ways.
 First, they show that the smoothness in the interior is always satisfied.
 Second, they show that the zero trace of our inverse is attained in a sense weaker than usual if the boundary of the domain is less regular than Lipschitz in space.

 The best-behaved special case of spatially Lipschitz regular domains admits estimates slightly weaker than what is known in the case of cylindrical domains here.
 The time derivative is effected by the evolution of the boundary as indicated by the weight function appearing on the right hand side of the estimate.
-The weight function does not appear when the domain is uniformly star-shaped, but we believe this defect to be unavoidable in more general domains, in particular when going beyond Lipschitz regularity.
+The weight function does not appear when the domain is uniformly star-shaped in the sense that each time slice is star-shaped with respect to a fixed ball.
+The Bogovskij operator defined with respect to this fixed ball then acts as a right inverse of the divergence in the whole time dependent domain.
+However, we believe that when leaving this regime (in particular when going beyond Lipschitz regularity as we do in this paper) a defect with a weight function is unavoidable.

 \begin{theorem} Let $0 < \alpha \le 1$.
 Assume $ \Omega $ to be a $ C^{\alpha,1,\theta} $ domain, $ 1<p< \infty$ and $ \kappa, k \ge 0 $ be integers.
 Then for all compactly supported test functions $f \in C_{smz}^{\infty}(\Omega)$ and all times $t$